imagekit-developer/imagekit-python/README.md

 ## Usage

-You can use this Python SDK for 3 different kinds of methods - URL generation, file upload and file management.
+You can use this Python SDK for 3 different kinds of methods - URL generation, file upload, and file management.
-The usage of the SDK has been explained below
+The usage of the SDK has been explained below.

 ## URL generation